How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 No. The MCP server is part of the core Beyond Time platform and works with any active account.
 Pro features (deeper personal context, unlimited goals, priority AI tools) layer on top of the same MCP surface.
 If you want to see what Pro includes, our Pro version page breaks it down.

-Is the OAuth token safe?
+Is the sign-in token safe?
 What can Claude actually do with it?

-The token is scoped to your account and to the tools registered in the MCP server.
+The token is scoped to your account only.
 Claude can read and write your goals, milestones, habits, routines, actions, and personal context, plus call AI suggestion tools.
-It cannot access other users' data, billing, or anything outside the published tool list.
-Supabase Row Level Security enforces the boundary at the database layer.
+It cannot access other users' data, your billing, or anything outside that scope.
+You can revoke access at any time from your account settings.

 What if I have multiple Beyond Time accounts?